-Our executive compensation program continues to evolve as we mature, gain market share and grow, at scale, faster than the competition and the rate of the market.
-The changes to our executive compensation program, which were first introduced in fiscal 2017, as further discussed below, were designed to enhance the link between executive pay and our financial and operational performance, increase market alignment and mitigate risk, as well as respond to stockholder feedback on our compensation practices.
-The feedback from our stockholders, along with the evolution of our fiscal planning process as we mature as a public company, and our compensation committee's ongoing discussion about the appropriate time in our growth and evolution to implement performance-based equity awards, were factors in implementing, for the first time in fiscal 2017 and again in fiscal 2018, performance-based equity awards tied to billings performance.
+Our executive compensation program continues to evolve as we mature, gain market share and grow revenue, at scale, faster than the competition and the rate of the market.
+Our performance-based equity awards, which were first introduced in fiscal 2017, as further discussed below, were designed to enhance the link between executive pay and our financial and operational performance, increase market alignment and mitigate risk, as well as respond to stockholder feedback that our compensation practices should include more performance-based elements.
+The feedback from our stockholders, the evolution of our fiscal planning process as we mature as a public company, and our compensation committee's ongoing discussion about the appropriate time in our growth and evolution to implement performance-based equity awards were factors in implementing performance-based equity awards tied to billings performance in fiscal 2017 and PSOs tied to stock price achievements in fiscal 2018.